superlinked/VectorHub/docs/use_cases/recSys-basic.md

 Below, we'll show how to build a very simple recommender system.
 Our example system suggests news articles to users, and consists of just two parts:

-- 1. a content-based recommender - the model identifies and recommends items similar to the context item.
+    1. a content-based recommender - the model identifies and recommends items similar to the context item.
 To motivate readers to read more content, we show them a list of recommendations, entited "Similar Articles."
-- 2. a collaborative-filtering recommender - based on the user's past interactions, the model first identifies users with an interaction history similar to the current user's, collects articles these similar users have interacted with, excluding articles the user's already seen, and recommends these articles as an "Others also read" or "Personalized Recommendations" list, indicating to the user that this list is specifically generated for them.
+    2. a collaborative-filtering recommender - based on the user's past interactions, the model first identifies users with an interaction history similar to the current user's, collects articles these similar users have interacted with, excluding articles the user's already seen, and recommends these articles as an "Others also read" or "Personalized Recommendations" list, indicating to the user that this list is specifically generated for them.

 We build our recommenders using a news dataset, [downloadable here](https://www.kaggle.com/datasets/yazansalameh/news-category-dataset-v2).
-Down below, we'll link you to user-article interaction data, once we move on to the collaborative-filtering model.

-But first, let's set up and refine our dataest.
+Down below, once we move on to the collaborative-filtering model, we'll link you to user-article interaction data.
+But first, **let's set up and refine our dataest**.

 ```python
 import numpy as np